Does language affect our perception of the world? To answer this question, we’re going to have a closer look at the Sapir-Whorf hypothesis.

-Studies on language relativism fascinated people—especially in the 1940s and 1950s.
-There appeared an extremely deterministic variation of the Sapir-Whorf hypothesis assuming that speech, and precisely the vocabulary and structure of the language, shapes someone’s worldview.
+During that time, there appeared a more variation of the Sapir-Whorf hypothesis.
+They assumed speech, and precisely the vocabulary and structure of the language, shapes someone’s whole worldview.

-Researchers began focusing on a universalist approach and tried to discover the general principles of language for all cultures.
+Researchers began focusing on a universalist approach and tried to discover more general principles of language for all cultures.

 The idea is that everyone who speaks in the Lojban language speaks in a logical and culturally neutral way, without the risk that words or statements will be misinterpreted.

-That is why the spelling is phonetic and mastering the Lojban language is relatively simple.
+The spelling is phonetic and mastering the Lojban language is relatively simple.
 It consists of a total of 1,300 base words that are easy to combine.

-Language relativism vs. translations
+Language Relativism vs. Translation

 It cannot be denied that people speaking different languages, living in separate cultures, may perceive the same phenomena differently.
-At the same time, if language was the deciding factor in how we perceive the world, it would be impossible to translate content from A to B.
+Additionally, if language was the deciding factor in how we perceive the world, it would be impossible to translate content from A to B.

-It is a field that is constantly developing and facilitating barrier elimination in international communication.
-In addition to the translation, content localization also plays a crucial role due to the fact that the language is never black and white.
+It’s a field that is constantly developing and facilitating barrier elimination in international communication.
+In addition to translation, localization also plays a crucial role since language is never black and white.